Breast Reconstruction Breast Reconstruction

 Breast reconstruction is a transformative surgical procedure that can help women regain their sense of wholeness and confidence following a mastectomy or lumpectomy.

-We’ll explore the various types of breast reconstruction our London and Hertfordshire clinics offer, including the different surgical techniques available, benefits and the recovery process.
-We’ll also discuss the costs associated with breast reconstruction surgery in the UK.
+We’ll explore the various types of breast reconstruction our London and Hertfordshire clinics offer, including the different surgical techniques available, the benefits and the recovery process.

-Breast reconstruction restores the shape, size, and appearance of one or both breasts following breast cancer treatment to help women feel more comfortable with their bodies.
+Breast reconstruction restores the shape, size, and appearance of one or both breasts following breast cancer treatment, to help women feel more comfortable with their bodies.

-At a Glance
+Breast Reconstruction At a Glance

 Surgery time